pomelio/cookbook/docs/statements.md

 ```

 ## while
-> When the `expression` value is success, the block afterwards is executed in loop.
+> When the `expression` value is success, the block statement afterwards is executed in loop.
 The loop will be break only when the `expression` value is failed.

 - while `expression` {